 Would you buy anything from your Amazon affiliate site?
 Look at it with a very critical eye and think, if I came to this site from some other site, would I be interested in clicking on anything?
 Of would you head for the door?
 Your site must be well laid out and relevant to what a visitor is interested in.

-Bad Example: dwlanes.com.
+Bad Example: cookwithbrian.com.
 There is nothing on the home page but blinking banners and ads.
 Even if I did click through to one of your categories (which I never would), they’re just pages with one Amazon widget on them.
 Google will hate your site.
-There is no original content to attract search engines to rank your site well.
+There is very little original content to attract search engines to rank your site well.

 Do You Have Traffic?

-Lots of people comment in the Amazon Associates forum that they bought a site from someone and they get no traffic and can not imagine why hordes of people are not spontaneously typing in their URL greatthingstobuytoday.com into their browser.
-You need traffic, which you get either through paid advertising or through getting links back to your site from other sites.
-The more links you get, not only are there more ways for people to find you, but your site will rise up in the search engine rankings.
-If you expect Google to send you traffic because you setup a site that just duplicates a bunch of descriptions from Amazon then links to them with your affiliate link, you are sadly mistaken.
+Lots of people comment in the Amazon Associates forum that they bought a site from someone and they get no traffic and can not imagine why hordes of people are not spontaneously typing in greatthingstobuytoday.com into their browser.
+You need to earn traffic!
+Either through paid advertising or through getting links back to your site from other sites.
+The more links you get, the more ways for people to find you, and your site will rise up in the search engine rankings.
+If you expect Google to send you traffic because you setup a site that just duplicates a bunch of descriptions from Amazon with your affiliate link in them, you are sadly mistaken.
 You need clear compelling unique content with targeted keywords to rank in Google.

 Bad Example: life-user.blogspot.com.
 Subject matter is all over the place, any traffic they get is likely from people clicking the “Next Blog” link in Blogspot then quickly moving on.
 Start over life-user.
 Go grab a real hosting account and three domains around your top two interests, heavy metal, geek tech, then FOCUS the each site on that topic.
 Signup for a Google Adwords account and use the keyword tool to find top keywords for those interests, then write posts around them.